0nyr/5771_multimedia_database/exo_2/TD2.md

 Y = 1 - B = 1 - 0,3 = 0,7

 K = Min(C, M, Y) = 0.4

+> WARNING: this is WRONG...
+The course only give computation formula for CMY model... which is NOT equal to CMYK model... (lol)

 Conversion: RGB <-> HSV